Plane Tree (Platanus) プラタナス/スズカケノキ(鈴懸の木)

 英語の後に日本語が続きます。

 These are ivy-leaved speedwell (Veronica hederifolia).
 They're native to Europe and resemble corn speedwell (Veronica arvensis), which is also native to Europe, but ivy-leaved speedwell's stems and leaves are hairy unlike corn speedwell's.
 Ivy-leaved speedwell's Japanese name is "tsutaba inu no fuguri," which translates to "ivy-leaved dog's balls (terrible!)."
-Other three speedwells also have terrible Japanese names as follows:
+Other four speedwells also have terrible Japanese names as follows:

 All were named as such by Tomitaro Makino (1862 - 1957) after the fruits of grey field speedwell, whose shape resembles the balls of a dog (scroll down to see them).
 Tomitaro Makino is a Japanese botanist.
 He dropped out of elementary school after two years, but studied botany on his own and eventually received a Doctor of Science degree from the University of Tokyo.